lukewaite/gulp-phpunit-sample/README.md

 # gulp-phpunit-sample

+> This is a repository is intended to provide a space to reproduce issue https://github.com/mikeerickson/gulp-phpunit/issues/30

 ## Issue
 Due to the `! skip` test in [gulp-phpunit/index:205](https://github.com/mikeerickson/gulp-phpunit/blob/master/index.js#L205) the testSuite option is not appended to the phpunit command when invoked.